shubhattin/os-config/linux/fedora/DE.md

 - Shortcuts
   - [x] Lock Screen : `Win+L` to lock screen
   - [x] Copy/Paste in Terminal : `shift+ctrl+c/v`
+  - [x] `Meta+PgUp/Down` to Maximize/Minimize page.
+To also support numpad pgup/pgdown edit `Kwin` shortcuts
   - [x] Registering shortcuts to open apps directly and finding a alternative to `alt+f4` of windows. in `Keyboard > Shortcut`
 - Font
   - to install fonts locally copy it to `~/.local/share/fonts` folder. then `sudo fc-cache -f -v`
   - restart the computer to use the fonts properly in the terminal
+- Disable Calendar from AutoStart (as it takes considerable memory we dont need it now)
+  - `cp /etc/xdg/autostart/org.kde.kalendarac.desktop ~/.config/autostart` to have the config accessible in `AutoStart`
+  - Then Open AutoStart and disable it.

 ## Backup Instructions for `/home` directory